 When permanent scar tissue replaces healthy liver cells and your liver loses the ability to function, it’s called cirrhosis.
 In this condition, your liver can no longer heal itself.
 This can cause a variety of health concerns, including a buildup of fluid in your abdomen and bleeding from veins in the esophagus.

 When the liver fails to filter toxins, they can build up in your bloodstream and impair brain function.
 Cirrhosis of the liver can sometimes develop into liver cancer.
 This risk is greater in people who drink excess alcohol.
 Treatment of cirrhosis depends on the progression of the condition.

-Chronic hepatitis C can cause serious long-term health consequences.
+Chronic hepatitis C can cause serious long-term health consequences when it leads to liver scarring.
 End-stage hepatitis C occurs when the liver is severely damaged and can no longer function properly.

 Symptoms may include:

 - loss of appetite

 - muddled thinking

 People with cirrhosis may also experience bleeding in the esophagus, as well as brain and nervous system damage.

 A liver transplant is the only treatment for end-stage liver disease.
 Those who’ve had hepatitis C and received a liver transplant almost always see a return of the infection.
 Because the disease recurs, treatment of the viral infection usually follows transplant surgery.

 Because alcohol is processed in the liver, consumption of excess alcohol can hasten liver damage, so it’s important to not drink it.
 Damage also progresses faster in people with weakened immune systems, such as those with HIV.